alsugiharto/auto-meetup-rsvp-bot/README.md

 ### Why

 I recently joined a football meetup group, where they only accept the first 12 RSVP players.
 The event is always full after 3 minutes the event posted.
-You need a dedication and quick fingers to be top 12 players out ot 870 members.
+You need dedication and quick fingers to be top 12 players out of 870 members.
-As a lazy person using this tool, for the first time i successfully RSVPed in the second place of the list, right after the event host.
+As a lazy person using this tool, for the first time, I successfully RSVPed in the second place of the list, right after the event host.
 Hooray!

 ### Why Selenium not API?